 Natasha Wheatley

 Natasha Wheatley is an historian of modern European and international history, with broad interests in intellectual and legal history, Central Europe, and the history of international law.
-Her first book recovers Habsburg Central Europe as a crucible for modern legal theory as well as modern states themselves.
-The Temporal Life of States: Central Europe and the Transformation of Modern Sovereignty (forthcoming with Princeton University Press, spring 2023) tells the history of attempts to conceptualize sovereignty in this intricately layered, prodigiously diverse corner of the world.
-It tracks a recurring set of questions about the juridical birth, death, and survival of states through the creative experiments of Austro-Hungarian constitutional order and into the domain of international law following the empire’s collapse in 1918.
+Her book The Life and Death of States: Central Europe and the Transformation of Modern Sovereignty was published by Princeton University Press in spring 2023.
+It recovers Habsburg Central Europe as a crucible for modern statehood and modern legal thought.
+The radical mismatch between theories of singular sovereignty and the empire’s plural, layered legal order pushed politicians as well as scholars like Hans Kelsen toward bold new conceptions of the state and the nature of law.
+The book follows a recurring set of questions about the juridical birth, death, and survival of states through the creative experiments of Austro-Hungarian constitutional order and into the domain of international law following the empire’s collapse in 1918.
 Tracing the problem of states-in-time from the mid-19th century through to the mid-20th, it presents an unfamiliar pre-history of the international law of decolonization, as well as new ways of understanding Central Europe in the world.

 Wheatley received her Ph.D. with distinction from Columbia University in 2016.
 Before joining the Princeton faculty, she was an ARC Postdoctoral Fellow in the Laureate Research Program in International History at the University of Sydney.
-She has held fellowships in Vienna, Berlin, and Cambridge, and her research has been supported by (among others) the Doris G. Quinn Foundation, the Austrian Agency for International Cooperation in Education and Research, the Central European History Society, and the Australian Academy of the Humanities.
+She has held fellowships in Vienna, Berlin, and Cambridge, and her research has been supported by the Doris G. Quinn Foundation, the Austrian Agency for International Cooperation in Education and Research, the Central European History Society, and the Australian Academy of the Humanities, among others.
 She was a Fellow at the Wissenschaftskolleg in Berlin for the 2019-20 academic year.

 Selected Publications